postsharp/Metalama.Documentation/conceptual/Aspects/dependency-injection.md

 ### Example: default dependency injection patterns

-The following example uses the `Microsoft.Extensions.Hosting`, typical to .NET Core applications, to build an application and inject services.
+The following example uses the [Microsoft.Extensions.Hosting](https://learn.microsoft.com/dotnet/core/extensions/generic-host), typical to .NET Core applications, to build an application and inject services.
 The `Program.Main` method builds the host, which then instantiates our `Worker` class.
 We add a `[Log]` aspect to this class.
 The `Log` aspect class has a field of type `IMessageWriter`, marked with the <xref:Metalama.Extensions.DependencyInjection.IntroduceDependencyAttribute> custom attribute.
 As you can see in the transformed code, this field is introduced into the `Worker` class and pulled from the constructor.

 [!include[Dependency Injection](../../code/Metalama.Documentation.SampleCode.DependencyInjection/LogDefaultFramework.cs)]